 E(rp) = ∑ W1 E (ri)

 The variance of two assets (X and Y) portfolio is calculated as: (the weight of “X” squared, multiplied by the variance of X squared, plus the weight of “Y” squared multiplied by the variance of Y, plus two times the weight of “X” multiplied by the weight of “Y”, multiplied by the covariance of X and Y or how they move together.
-So, if we will generalize this formula to more than 2 assets, we can use the following equation that is: the sum of the weights multiplied together for each asset “I” and “j” multiplied by the covariance.
+So, if we generalize this formula to more than 2 assets, we can use the following equation: the sum of the weights multiplied together for each asset “I” and “j” multiplied by the covariance.
 The Expected Return for the Portfolio is calculated using matrix notation, where we have the weights of the assets of

-our Portfolio transposed multiplied by their expected return, where: W – is the vector of weights of the individual assets (i through j) in the Portfolio and R – is the vector of expected returns on the individual assets (i though j) in the portfolio.
+our Portfolio transposed multiplied by their expected return, where W – is the vector of weights of the individual assets (i through j) in the Portfolio and R – is the vector of expected returns on the individual assets (i though j) in the portfolio.
 The Formula in Excel that will be used is:

 {=mmult(transpose(W),R)}

 Where W – is the Column of Weights and R- is the Column of Expected Returns.
-When we are making calculations with arrays in Excel, type in the formula, but don’t press Enter.
+When making calculations with arrays in Excel, type in the formula, but don’t press Enter.
 Instead, we have to hold down [Ctrl] [Shift] and then press [Enter].
 This will tell Excel that we are making calculations with an array and put the curly parentheses around the formula.

 The Variance of the Portfolio is calculated as the weights of each asset in the Portfolio transposed multiplied by S, where “S” is the variance/covariance matrix and then multiplied again by the weights of the assets in the Portfolio.

-{=sqrt(multi(multi(transpose(W),S),W))) and then Press [CTRL, SHIFT together and then press [Enter]]
+{=sqrt(multi(multi(transpose(W), S), W))) and then Press [CTRL, SHIFT together and then press [Enter]]

 The Optimal weights of the 30 Stocks in our Portfolio are the ones that maximize the value of the sharp ratio for the Portfolio, and it will be shown using “Solver” in Excel to do this.